 • Practice different birth positions with you.
 It’s very hard to know beforehand what positions are going to feel right for in labour until you’re experiencing it!
 It’s important to practice different positions together, experimenting with support techniques and using different aids (such as a chair, birth ball, birthing stool, rebozo Mexican shawls etc.)

-• Help you prepare your labour bag.
+• Help you prepare your hospital bag.
 This is a super-practical and easy thing that you can do and check-off together.
-It’s always best to have this ready ahead of time, but if you’re caught off-guard and need your partner to pack your bag, it will make a huge difference if you’ve spoken about this and planned it already.
+It’s always best to have this ready ahead of time, but if you’re caught off-guard and need your partner to pack your hospital bag, it will make a huge difference if you’ve spoken about this and planned it already.

 During early labour

 • Remind you that you need to rest.
-If you can rest and even get some sleep during this early phase, then do.
+If you can rest and even get some sleep during this early labour phase, then do.
 Your support partner can actively encourage you to rest and relax (as they should try and do too!).
 Let them do whatever they can to help you get comfortable as you try and rest your body for the big event.

 • Run you a bath or shower.
 Hot water can be a simple yet effective tool to help relieve any pain.